Maastricht town centre has been a Low Emission Zone from 1st March 2010. This LEZ affects only lorries.

 The low emission zone in Maastricht will cover cars and vans from 2019 on.
 The municipality is investigating the possibility to enforce this low emission zone by stickers, as used in the German scheme.

 All cities in the Netherlands that have a Low Emission Zone have one thing in common:

 Lorries >3.5t, cars and delivery vans.
 In the future mopeds might be affected, too.

 key: red line is the LEZ

 No registration needed, information is taken from the Dutch national vehicle register

-Foreign vehicles are not enforced
+Foreign vehicles are affected

 Permanent, 365 days a year

 €230 fine for lorries.